omarreis/NassauSt/BrentPriceInGoogleSheets.md

 Click Add **Script Property**:

 name: OILPRICES_AK

-set APIKey value as received from Oil prices website.
+set APIKey value as received from Oil prices api website.
+Click Save.

-Remember to confirm your registration on email.
+Remember to confirm your account registration by responding confirmation email.

 Select from script menu **Triggers**
 Click **Create Trigger* button

 Set Event type = Time-based
-Function TriggerUpdateBrent
+Minute imnterval = 30 minutes
+select function **TriggerUpdateBrent**

-Click the Save the script button
+Click the **Save script** button

 ## Test the script

 The script must be run at least once manually.
+This will register it with service security.
-Go to the editor, select TriggerUpdateBrent and click run
+Go to the editor, select **TriggerUpdateBrent** and click **Run**

 The Execution log should show the script run success.